status-im/specs/docs/stable/6-payloads.md

 A client SHOULD send a `ContactUpdate` to all the contacts each time:

 - The ens_name has changed
-- The profile image is edited
+- A user edits the profile image

 A client SHOULD also periodically send a `ContactUpdate` to all the contacts, the interval is up to the client, the Status official client sends these updates every 48 hours.

 ### SyncInstallationContact

-`SyncInstallationContact` messages are used to synchronize in a best-effort the contacts to other devices.
+The node uses `SyncInstallationContact` messages to synchronize in a best-effort the contacts to other devices.

 ```protobuf
 message SyncInstallationContact {